 It’s almost time to say goodbye to this year and hello to 2017!

 If you’re looking for ideas for your next amazing travel adventure, then look no further as we showcase some unmissable experiences that’ll make your jaw drop!
-So sit back, buckle your seatbelt, and prepare for take off as we begin our whistle stop tour of some of the world’s coolest places.
+So sit back, buckle your seatbelt, and prepare for taking off as we begin our whistle-stop tour of some of the world’s coolest places.

 Held every year in April, this spectacular outdoor festival celebrates the falling of the Sakura, or cherry blossom, with night picnics, concerts, and visits to holy shrines.
 Here, young people party till late under specially designed electric lanterns, enjoying the uplifting, relaxed atmosphere at the same time as eating traditional Japanese snacks such as Senbei, or rice crackers.